 const fs = require("fs");

-const context = JSON.parse(fs.readFileSync("./context.json", "utf8"));
+const ctx = JSON.parse(fs.readFileSync("./context.json", "utf8"));

-const order = context.trigger;
+const order = ctx.trigger;

-const total = order.items.reduce((sum, item) => sum + item.price * item.qty, 0);
+const total = order.items.reduce((sum, i) => sum + i.price * i.qty, 0);

 const tier = total > 500 ? "priority" : "standard";